usnistgov/simprocesd/docs/source/code_introduction.md

 # Code Introduction

-Some of the basic that will help understand how SimPROCESD works and how to use it.
+This page contains information and guidelines to help you understand how SimPROCESD works and how to use it effectively.

 ## Objects

 The package provides the following objects for modeling a manufacturing process:
-- **Source**: Generates new parts for the model; beginning of production path/s.
+- **Source**: Generates new parts for the model; beginning of production path(s).
 - **Machine**: Part processing device.
 - **Buffer**: Stores parts up to capacity with an optional minimum storage time.
 - **DecisionGate**: Conditionally allow parts to pass between its upstream and downstream.
-- **Sink**: Collect parts at the end of production path/s.
+- **Sink**: Collect parts at the end of production path(s).
 - **PartBatcher**: Enforces output to be individual parts or batches of set size.

+Objects above are **devices** which means they can receive and/or pass parts.

 - **Maintainer**: Performs work order requests such as maintenance.
 - **ActionScheduler**: Periodically performs actions on registered objects.
 - **ResourceManager**: Manages limited resources needed by **Machine**s to process parts.